 What’s in it for everybody?
 For the SPAC, a lot.
 The sponsors get cheap stock when they close an acquisition.
 This stock, called the “promote,” often can be sizable, up to 20% of the new company.
 That incentivizes SPACs to buy something—anything—before their two years are up.
 (In higher-quality deals, the company being bought will demand SPACs slash their promote.)

 Why are SPACs appealing in sports business?
 One little-discussed wrinkle is the fact a company merging with a SPAC doesn’t have to do a lot of public posturing.
-For an IPO, executives go on a roadshow, where they travel to drum up interest for fund managers to buy shares.
+For an IPO, executives go on a roadshow, where they travel for a week or more to drum up interest for fund managers to buy shares.
 Quite frankly, a lot of successful leaders don’t want the retail politicking that comes with a roadshow, according to Don Duffy, CEO of ICR, an advisory firm that works with many SPACs.
 That may be a reason why sports teams and large private sports business companies are exploring going public by SPAC when they’d otherwise never consider an IPO.
 The downside is that if a company successfully goes public by SPAC, those executives will have to face the same attention every other public company does, Duffy noted.

 BowX aims to use its connections in the “sports and entertainment world, including athletes and entertainers” to find a business in technology, media and/or entertainment.
 Sponsor and Sacramento Kings chairman Vivek Randavivé has $420 million to use.

 Bull Horn IPO’d for $75 million for a sports and entertainment business.
 Sports marketer Rob Striar, Como 1907’s Michael Gandler and NBA veteran Baron Davis are involved.
 A second Bull Horn has filed with regulators, indicating a potential IPO to come, although no documents have been made public.